bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/index.rst

 You don't have to use the tools we use in the templates.
 You can use whatever tools you prefer.

-If you find the cloud deployment templates for nodes helpful, then you may also be interested in our scripts for :doc:`deploying a testing cluster on AWS <../clusters-feds/aws-testing-cluster>` (documented in the Clusters & Federations section).
+If you find the cloud deployment templates for nodes helpful, then you may also be interested in our scripts for :doc:`deploying a testing cluster on AWS <../clusters-feds/aws-testing-cluster>` (documented in the Clusters section).

 .. toctree::
    :maxdepth: 1